INSaFLU/insaflu_docs/docs/output_visualization.rst

  - You can also **drag-and drop the nextstrain metadata file (Nextstrain_matadata.tsv) in auspice.us** to update the displayed metadata.
 The downloaded metadata file can be enriched with additional information to have an enhanced visualization and exploration of phylogeographic and temporal data.
 With https://auspice.us/, your datasets are visualised client-side in the browser -- no data is transmitted, and no tracking cookies are used.
  - When more samples are added to the Dataset, the metadata file and JSON files are automatically re-build and cumulatively updated.

+ - **To update the Nextstrain metadata of a given Dataset**, please click in **"Metadata for Nextstrain"**, download the previous table, update it with new data and upload it.
+Then, click in the "hourglass" icon to Rebuild the Nexstrain outputs.

+Note: For sequences previously obtained with INSaFLU (i.e., consensus sequences inported to "Datasets" from the "Projects" module), you can also add/update the metadata following these instructions: https://insaflu.readthedocs.io/en/latest/uploading_data.html#updating-sample-metadata (this option is not available for external sequences).

 .. important::